prooph/proophessor/docs/book/tutorial/getting-started/beginner_tutorial.md

 ```

-The `ÙserService` is responsible for all actions related to a user.
+The `UserService` is responsible for all actions related to a user.
 In a CQRS system this looks slightly different:

 `CreateUserHandler.php`